MatheusSbaraglini/microblog/README.md

 # python

-Simple development of a social network for study
+Simple development of a microblog for study